SudhSaxena/Aquent/README.md

 - Service layer also depends on DAO layer to write sorted values back to file.

 #### Sorting:
-This is lexicographical sorting while ignoring case, since this human entered data, pizza could be entered as Pizza as well, both of which should have the same order, and tie to be resolved based on epoch time.
+This is lexicographical sorting while ignoring case, since this is human entered data, pizza could be entered as Pizza as well, both of which should have the same order.
+Tie will be resolved based on epoch time.

 #### Frameworks used:
 - Maven